gabrielfalcao/octomarks.io/README.md

 Just put the business name and the location, just like yelp.
 We could get the business from our database first, and then try to get from yelp if nothing was found in our db.
+[SDS: And as a last resort, have the user enter it directly.
+Since our address info may be wrong for a lot of businesses I think we should also a note here saying something like "Don't worry if not all of the information is correct -- you'll have a chance to update it later.]

 ## 2. Claim the profile